 Complex time report

 You can use this particular time report when a general manager or CEO asks you, as a project manager, to provide a detailed report on all the work hours that went into specific projects.
-In this example, this is done according to project, task, employee, and time.
+This example shows how it is done according to project, task, employee, and time.

-Taking all benefits into consideration, think about what your project, team, and clients truly need.
-Employing the use of time reports can cut down the number of hours spent on analyzing a project’s status.
+Employing time reports can reduce the hours spent analyzing a project’s status.
 Also, they help with identifying potential mistakes that could cause severe problems if left unfixed.
+Considering all benefits, think about what your project, team, and clients truly need.

 To put it briefly, time reports sum up everything that goes in and out of a project.
 By shifting your project analysis to time reporting, you add valuable hours to your workday.
 Otherwise, you would spend these collecting the necessary data from dozens of other sources.